What does 'man overboard' mean?

-Search and rescue does take some time, so it's likely that you might lose some time in port or need to make a detour.
+A search and rescue operation does take some time, so it's likely that you might lose some time in port or need to make a detour.
 The ship will do everything in its power to make sure other passengers make their flights home, if the delay will alter debarkation.

 Will the ship cancel activities if a passenger goes overboard?

 Generally, no. While a passenger overboard situation does affect the tenor of the cruise -- people will be talking about it around the ship and at dinner -- the staff will do everything in its power to get the atmosphere back to normal.

 What happens to the family or friends of a person who went overboard?

 The cruise lines have care teams who are trained to give emotional support to those who have lost a friend or family member.
 If an overboard situation took place in a public manner, counseling is available to others on the ship who might need it.
 Family members or travel companions onboard generally disembark at the next available port, where the cruise line may assist with arrangements to return home.
 The cruise line will also attempt to notify the emergency contact provided by all passengers in their check-in documents.